Oncology Nurse: Learn About This Specialized Nursing Field

 Master of Science in Oncology Nursing

-Due to the specific nature of oncology nursing, oncology nurses need to earn a Masters of Science in Nursing with a specialty focus in oncology.
+Oncology nurses may earn a Master of Science in Nursing with a specialty focus in oncology.
 These 2-year graduate degree programs feature more specialized coursework pertinent to the adult cancer nursing field.
 Graduates may be qualified to become advanced practice nurses, research supporters or educators as well.
 Common courses include:

 - Oncology treatment types